Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 How Labor Unions Protect Against Asbestos

-Labor unions have played a vital role in helping protect employees from toxic asbestos, pushing for safer working conditions, stronger legislation and fairer treatment for those who have been harmed by the product.
+Labor unions have played a vital role in helping protect employees from toxic asbestos, pushing for safer working conditions, more robust legislation and fairer treatment for those harmed by the product.

 They are considered leaders in the fight against asbestos.

-Although the history of labor unions can be traced back to the earliest days of the 20th century, their battle against asbestos exposure — and the devastation it causes — didn’t really take off until the end of World War II in 1945.
+Although labor unions’ history traces back to the earliest days of the 20th century, their battle against asbestos exposure—and the devastation it causes—didn’t take off until the end of World War II in 1945.

-The post-war era brought tremendous prosperity for American business, but it also bolstered the strength of unions and uncovered the frightening truth that workers exposed to asbestos were dying in disproportionate numbers, and manufacturers of the products were doing their best to hide that fact.
+The post-war era brought tremendous prosperity to American business.
+Still, it also bolstered the strength of unions.
+It uncovered the frightening truth that workers exposed to asbestos were dying in disproportionate numbers, and manufacturers of the products were doing their best to hide that fact.

 Unions helped bring it to light.